Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 it will be still rendered before the `LateRendererComponent`.
 1. Update Window: The `glfwSwapBuffers` will be called on the window.
 1. Destroy Marked GameObjects: When the `GameObject::Destroy` is called, the gameobject will not be destroyed immediately.
-So, every reference pointer will be fine until end of the frame.
+So, every reference pointers will be fine until end of the frame.

 ## License
 Learning2DEngine © 2024 by Zsolt Sziráczki is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)